huijing/personal-website-v3/src/content/blog/2017-07-13-the-one-about-an-app.md

 I went with [node.js](https://nodejs.org/en/) for the server, [Express](https://expressjs.com/) for the middleware layer, [MongoDB](https://www.mongodb.com/) as the database because I didn't really want to write SQL queries and [Nunjucks](https://mozilla.github.io/nunjucks/) as the templating language because it's kind of similar to Liquid (which I use extensively in Jekyll).

 But before I settled on this stack, there was a lot of pondering about data.
-Previously, I had been terribly spoiled by my Javascript counterparts who would just pass me endpoints from which I could access all the data I needed.
+Previously, I had been terribly spoiled by my JavaScript counterparts who would just pass me endpoints from which I could access all the data I needed.
 It was like magic (or just abstraction, but aren't the two terms interchangeable?).

 I'm used to receiving data as JSON, so my first thought was to convert the data in the plain text file into a JSON file, then do all the front-endy stuff I always do with fetch.
 But then I realised, I wanted to edit the data as well, like remove books or edit typos.
 So persistence was something I didn't know how to deal with.